ubc-library-rc/creating-xml-files-in-oxygen/content/application.md

 Two parts are necessary to convert text:

 We need 1)encoded xml files and we need 2) a processing application which reads and displays the xml files in a certain way.
-One example is “The versioning Machine 5.0”
+One example is “The Versioning Machine 5.0”

-Placeholder>IMAGE
 http://v-machine.org/